WD-Scott/NBA-MVP-Prediction/README.md

 We obtained the dataset from [JK-Future](https://github.com/JK-Future-GitHub/NBA_MVP), who originally scraped the data from Basketball-Reference via automated HTML parsing.
 The dataset contains statistics for National Basketball Association (NBA) players relevant to determining the Most Valuable Player (MVP) in a season and has 7,329 entries with 53 columns.
 The dataset is significant in its breadth and depth of coverage.

-The dataset is stored in [mvp_data.csv](https://github.com/WD-Scott/DS5110_Project/blob/main/Data%20Files/mvp_data.csv), which we load into [DataCleaning_EDA.ipynb](https://github.com/UVA-MLSys/Big-Data-Systems/blob/main/Team%207/Jupyter%20Notebooks/DataCleaning_EDA.ipynb), where we perform data cleaning and aggregation.
+We store the dataset in [mvp_data.csv](https://github.com/WD-Scott/DS5110_Project/blob/main/Data%20Files/mvp_data.csv) and load it into [DataCleaning_EDA.ipynb](https://github.com/UVA-MLSys/Big-Data-Systems/blob/main/Team%207/Jupyter%20Notebooks/DataCleaning_EDA.ipynb), where we perform data cleaning and aggregation.

 <details>
 <summary><strong>Click here to view how we cleaned the data</strong></summary>